 Winthrop - Lamont is a very small town located in the state of Iowa.
-With a population of 2,380 people and just one neighborhood, Winthrop - Lamont is the 237th largest community in Iowa.
-Winthrop - Lamont has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 2,374 people and just one neighborhood, Winthrop - Lamont is the 237th largest community in Iowa.
+Winthrop - Lamont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Winthrop - Lamont is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Winthrop - Lamont is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Winthrop - Lamont who work in management occupations (18.18%), healthcare (7.14%), and teaching (6.66%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.08% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Winthrop - Lamont telecommute to their jobs.
+Overall, about 12.08% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In terms of college education, the citizens of Winthrop - Lamont rank slightly lower than the national average.
 16.31% of adults 25 and older in Winthrop - Lamont have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.